 The Purpose of our Assessments

-The purpose of our assessments is to compare education earned outside of Canada to the general education ladder in Canada.
-ICES reports offer a general comparability of the years and levels of study necessary to complete a program.
-In all cases, ICES recommendations are set by considering several factors including:
+We compare education earned outside of Canada to the general education ladder in Canada.
+ICES reports offer a general comparability of the years and levels of study.
+ICES recommendations are set by considering several factors including:

 - The minimum academic credential one must hold in order to be admitted to the program.